Skip to content

 qQuit sidebar

-Switch between agents from any tmux pane, in the same order shown in the sidebar:
+Switch between agents from any tmux pane, in the same order shown in the sidebar.
+Navigation uses the same filter mode as the sidebar view, so it cycles through all sessions by default:

 CommandAction